purpleidea/mgmt/docs/language-guide.md

 the graphs must represent the individual expression values which are passed from node to node.
 The names of the edges must match the function type argument names which are used in the definition of the corresponding function.
-These corresponding functions must exist for each expression node and are produced by calling that expression's `Func` method.
-These are usually called by the function engine during function creation and validation.
+These corresponding functions must exist for each expression node and are produced as the vertices of this returned graph.
+This is built for the function engine.

 #### Function engine creation and validation